WhiskeySockets/Baileys/README.md

     ``` ts
     const info: MessageOptions = {
         quoted: quotedMessage, // the message you want to quote
+        contextInfo: { forwardingScore: 2, isForwarded: true }, // some random context info
+        // (can show a forwarded message with this too)
         timestamp: Date(), // optional, if you want to manually set the timestamp of the message
         validateID: true, // if you want to validate the ID before sending the message, true by default
         caption: "hello there!", // (for media messages) the caption to send with the media (cannot be sent with stickers though)